-Select Enabled to set the ESB P2P Bridge Secondary Timer in order to improve heavy DMA transfer rates for PCI 32-bit Multi-Media cards.
-The options are Enabled and Disabled.
+Select Enabled to set the ESB P2P Bridge Secondary Tim in order to improve heavy DMA transfer rates for PCI 32-bit Multi-Media cards.

 Reset Configuration Data

 If set to Yes, this setting clears the Extended System Configuration Data- (ESCD) area.
 The options are Yes and No.